-- Most cosmological inferences are based on interpreting the radiation we receive on Earth from astrophysical objects, stars, galaxies, clusters of galaxies, cosmic microwave background mostly electromagnetic radiation but now also neutrinos and most recently, gravitational waves - At the most basic level we can make a 2D map of the sky as a function of radiation frequency, polarization and time - For light coming from a single object, e.g. a star or galaxy, we can quantify the flux or energy per unit time per unit area of a detector
+- Most cosmological inferences are based on interpreting the radiation we receive on Earth from astrophysical objects: stars, galaxies, clusters of galaxies, cosmic microwave background... - Largely electromagnetic radiation but now also neutrinos, cosmic rays, and most recently, gravitational waves - For light coming from a single object, e.g. a star or galaxy, let's think about the basic observable of the radiation that we measure in a detector flux: energy received by the detector per unit time per unit detector area